jdebelle/gorg/gorg-docs/gorgasset.rst

 Example Meta File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here is an example of a simple .gorgmeta file.
+Here is an example of a simple .gorgasset file.
 It contains a title and a description, a series of keywords and a custom class field::

   Title: Biology 101 - Second Assignement